realpython/members/README.md

 1. Users should be able to view chapters on the navbar
 1. Users should be able to view a single chapter
 1. Users should be able to mark a chapter as read or unread
-1. Users should be able to view read and unread chapters on the dashboard (WIP)
+1. Users should be able to view read and unread chapters on the dashboard